MaeRaDP/403_CMPUTPSYCH/Assignment8/README.md

 ```

 ## Recording data exercises
+**NOTE: I used the tutorial example for these exercises**
 1. Instead of collecting key name, subject RT, subject accuracy, and correct responses in lists, create a dictionary containing those variables.
 Then, during response collection, append the data to the dictionary instead of filling lists.

--**NOTE: I used the tutorial example for these exercises**

--**For this one, I'm not sure if I'm doing the dictionary thing properly, I kept the lists and converted into dictionary**
+- **For this one, I'm not sure if I'm doing the dictionary thing properly, I kept the lists and converted into dictionary**

 ```
 # import modules/functions